 Another great place is your local library – you’ll get more inspiration from looking at design books in a library than you will online – even if it’s just because of the lack of distractions!

-CD Cover Art
+CD or Record Album Art

 A great source for inspiration is CD cover art – there’s something for everyone.
 Here are some great examples:

 And if you have no records or CD’s in this digital world, check out this page of Grammy Award Winning Record Covers.

 Another great source of inspiration are posters – movies being a personal favourite of mine.